 The Nebraska BIA programs exist within the larger context of the entrepreneurial ecosystem within the state.
 While BIA programs offer generous support to small businesses in the state, venture capital investments occur continuously, as a result of state-run programs and outside of state-run programs.
-Annual reports by PriceWaterhouseCoopers MoneyTreeTM provides definitive information on startup activities and venture capital activities in the U.S. Using this authoritative source of information, it is possible to examine the venture capital activities in Nebraska as well as compare Nebraska to other states.
-Figure 1 on the following page is derived from a recent PriceWaterhouseCoopers MoneyTreeTM report.
-The graph presents the yearly aggregate amount of venture capital raised within the state from 2011-2019.
-As the figure indicates, the total amount of venture capital slowly increased from \$0 in 2011 to a peak of nearly \$120 million in 2015.
-This amount was driven by 13 individual deals, suggesting that there were several larger deals in Nebraska that year.
-Nebraska ranked 25th in the nation that year, in the amount of venture capital raised.
-Since 2015, the venture capital dollars have dropped, though the number of deals has not.
-This differs somewhat from national trends where funding to venture capital-backed companies has increased, but the numbers of deals have decreased.
+Annual reports by CB Insights MoneyTree[TM] and Pitchbook provides definitive information on startup activities and venture capital activities in the U.S. Using this authoritative source of information, it is possible to examine the venture capital activities in Nebraska as well as compare Nebraska to other states.
+Figure 1 on the following page is derived from a recent Pitchbook report.
+The graph presents the yearly aggregate amount of venture capital raised within the state from 2011-2021.
+Since 2011, the venture capital dollars invested in Nebraska continues to trend upward as the number of deals funded continues to increase.
+As the figure indicates, the total amount of venture capital slowly increased from about \$11 million in 2011 to a peak of over \$334 million in 2021.
+This amount was driven by 43 individual deals, suggesting that there were several larger deals in Nebraska that year.
+In 2021, Nebraska ranked 33rd in the nation in the amount of venture capital raised.